Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 (Palais Lobkowitz houses the Theatermuseum and has its own Beethoven connection: his third symphony premiered there, for example))

-The life and works of Strauss form the topics of a special exhibition at the Theatermuseum (December 4th, 2024 to August 17th, 2025).
+- The life and works of Strauss formed the topics of a special exhibition at the Theatermuseum

-I rather enjoyed the exhibition, which has numerous delightful items on show…not least the original score for the famous Die Fledermaus operetta.
+I rather enjoyed the Theatermuseum exhibition, which had numerous delightful items on show…not least the original score for the famous Die Fledermaus operetta.

 Concerts